Christmas in Jordan: A Personal Journey of Joy and Traditions

 Did you know that Santa Didn’t Have a Sleigh In Jordan?

-For as long as I can remember, a week before Christmas, a large van would drive through our neighborhood with someone dressed as Santa Claus inside it.
+For as long as I can remember, a week before Christmas, a large van would drive through our neighborhood with someone dressed as Santa Claus.
 You would know he is coming a mile away because you could hear him blasting festive music through the speakers!
 My siblings and I would run to our house’s windows facing the street and start waving at Santa as he drove by!

 My mom would make secret arrangements with Santa to drop off some wrapped gifts for a fee.
 Then, Santa would deliver them to our house on Christmas night.
 I didn’t know the old tale that Santa uses sleighs and reindeer to deliver gifts until I moved to the United States at 17.
 Our Santa in Jordan always used a car!